2022 Budget Act

 Over €28,000 and up to €50,000, 35%;

-The calculation of tax deductions will change, and from January 1, 2022, it will be carried out as follows, according to the following summary table:
+The method for calculating tax deductions is changing; as of January 1, 2022, it will be calculated as follows, according to the summary table below:

-a) Deductions for income from employment and similar income (as per the new Article 13 of the TUIR) (summary table)
+a) Deductions for income from employment and similar sources (as per the new Article 13 of the TUIR) (summary table)

 0 | Over 50,000 |